UBC Orbit Logo

 TRILLIUM

-Trillium is used as the Command and Data Handling subsystem in Aspectu, and provides automatic on-board satellite operation, along with command-driven operation when requested by ground.
-Trillium must be a self-sustaining system, able to detect and handle any on-board errors.
+Trillium is used as the Command and Data Handling subsystem in Aspectu, providing automatic on-board satellite operation and command-driven operations when requested by the ground.

 THUNDERBIRD